 This afternoon explore Seville at your own pace before preparing for an unforgettable Andalusian flamenco show followed by a tapas dinner with a contemporary twist.

-Enjoy an evening of dinner and entertainment tonight and experience the thrills of flamenco in one of the typical “tablaos” – clubs dedicated to the passion and energy of flamenco dance and song.
+Enjoy an evening of entertainment tonight and experience the thrills of flamenco in one of the typical “tablaos” – clubs dedicated to the passion and energy of flamenco dance and song.
 The guitar and rhythmic tapping will mesmerise you – and don’t be surprised if there is some audience participation!